M. Pokora: Solo career

-M. Pokora (2004/2005)
+Matt Pokora / M. Pokora (2004/2005)

 In 2004, soon after the break-up of Linkup, Matthieu started working preparing for a solo career collaborating with the producers Kore & Skalp.

 Under the stage name Matt Pokora, he released his first eponymous solo album originally entitled Matt Pokora.
 In 2005, he was forced to change his chosen name after a lawsuit from French R&B singer Matt Houston.
 As a result, he changed his stage name to M. Pokora and re-released the album as M. Pokora.

 The debut single from M. Pokora was very successful.
 Called "Showbiz (The Battle)", it was a Top 10 hit in France, and also charted in Belgium and Switzerland.
 The second single Elle me contrôle featuring Sweety reached #6 in France and Pokora received two NRJ Music Awards for the single.
 Yet a third successful single was released called "Pas sans toi".
 The album released on Universal was certified gold.

 He also started collaborating with Hakim Ghorab who became his long-time choreographer and took part in many of his music videos.
 He also developed a close collaboration with music video director Karim Ouaret who directed most of his successful videos.